 By active listening, people open up to new ideas and suggestions that might have never crossed their minds.
 Listening to what your employees are saying creates a secure and unified atmosphere and team.
 What’s better than that?

 When new hires come in, they usually do it with the energy to invest in forming a new culture.
 It makes sense.
 This way, more people are going to like them, relate to them, and form lasting relationships.
 But as time goes by, enthusiasm sometimes flies out of the window.

 Persistence is one of the greatest managerial qualities to share with one’s employees.
 If a manager isn’t projecting the team or company culture onto new hires, they may feel detached or less acquainted with the culture the company or team is trying to foster.
-In this instance, managers need not only “lead,” but also be leaders in developing a culture.
+In this instance, managers need not only “lead,” but also to be leaders in developing culture.